* U.S. crude oil inventories drop 9.2 mln barrels -API

 * China gasoline demand to top out around 2025 -CNPC (Updates prices, add Angola)

-SINGAPORE, Aug 16 (Reuters) - Oil prices edged up on Wednesday on a fall in U.S. crude inventories, although markets were still being weighed down by general oversupply.
+SINGAPORE/LONDON, Aug 16 (Reuters) - Oil prices edged up on Wednesday, lifted by hopes U.S. crude inventories declined for a seventh straight week, although markets were still restrained by excess supply.

-That compared with analyst expectations for a decrease of 3.1 million barrels.
+That compared with analysts' expectations for a decrease of 3.1 million barrels.

-"The market took this as a mildly bullish report," said William O'Loughlin, investment analyst at Rivkin Securities.
+"The market took this as a mildly bullish report," said William O'Loughlin of Australia's Rivkin Securities.

 More broadly, analysts said ample supplies were preventing prices from moving much higher.

-"It is the ongoing fundamental issue of excessive supply that is continuing to weigh on oil prices...
+"Excessive supply ... is continuing to weigh on oil prices ...
 Not a lot has changed despite the OPEC and Russia efforts recently.
-While these producers have tried to limit their oil output, U.S. shale oil continues to rise," said Fawad Razaqzada, market analyst at futures brokerage Forex.com.
+While these producers have tried to limit their oil output, U.S. shale oil continues to rise," said Fawad Razaqzada, an analyst at futures brokerage Forex.com.

-The Organization of the Petroleum Exporting Countries together with non-OPEC producers like Russia has pledged to restrict output by 1.8 million barrels per day (bpd) between January this year and March 2018.
+The Organization of the Petroleum Exporting Countries together with non-OPEC producers including Russia have pledged to restrict output by 1.8 bpd between January this year and March 2018.

 Offsetting much of that effort, however, U.S. oil production has soared by almost 12 percent since mid-2016 to 9.42 million bpd. <C-OUT-T-EIA>

-"OPEC and Russia still face an uphill battle in reducing the global supply surplus in the face of growth in output elsewhere (U.S. shale oil, Libya, Nigeria) and less than compliant behaviour in their midst (Iraq, UAE)," French bank BNP Paribas said in a note.
+"OPEC and Russia still face an uphill battle in reducing the global supply surplus in the face of growth in output elsewhere and less than compliant behavior in their midst (Iraq, UAE)," French bank BNP Paribas said.